Four Weddings and a Funeral: Plot

-At the wedding of Angus and Laura in Somerset, the unmarried best man Charles; his flatmate Scarlett; his friend Fiona and her brother, Tom; Gareth and his partner Matthew; and Charles's deaf brother, David, endure the festivities.
-At the reception, Charles is attracted to Carrie, a young American who has been working in England.
+At the wedding of Angus and Laura in Somerset, the perpetually late best man Charles, his flatmate Scarlett, his aristocratic friend Fiona and her brother Tom, Gareth and his partner Matthew, and Charles's deaf brother David, all gather.
+All are unmarried.
+At the reception, Charles meets Carrie, an American woman working in England.
 They spend the night together.
-In the morning, Carrie, who is returning to the U.S., laments they may have "missed a great opportunity".
+In the morning, Carrie, who is returning to the U.S., laments that they may have "missed a great opportunity".

-Three months later at the London wedding of Bernard and Lydia – who became an item at the previous wedding – Charles is excited to run into Carrie, who has returned to the U.K. He is quickly disappointed after meeting the snobbish Hamish, Carrie's much older Scottish fiancé.
-During the reception, Charles experiences further humiliation from several ex-girlfriends, including the distraught Henrietta, who angrily claims Charles is a "serial monogamist" and fears commitment.
-He retreats to an empty hotel suite where he sees Carrie and Hamish depart by taxi.
-He becomes trapped in the room when the newlyweds stumble in to have sex.
-Carrie returns to the reception, and she and Charles spend another night together.
+Three months later, at the London wedding of Bernard and Lydia, Tom is the best man.
+At the reception, Charles runs into Carrie, who has returned to the UK.
+With Carrie is Hamish, her older, wealthy Scottish fiancé.
+Meanwhile, a pretty young woman, Serena, is attracted to David.

+During the reception, Charles is humiliated by several ex-girlfriends, including the distraught Henrietta, who claims Charles is a "serial monogamist" fearful of commitment.
+Charles retreats to an empty hotel suite and notices Carrie and Hamish departing by taxi, though Carrie returns to the reception shortly after; she and Charles spend a second night together.

-A month later, Charles receives an invitation to Carrie's wedding.
-While shopping for a gift, he runs into her.
-While Charles helps Carrie look for a wedding dress, she recounts her 33 sexual partners; Charles, who was number 32, awkwardly confesses he loves her, which Carrie reluctantly rebuffs.
+A month later, Charles receives an invitation to Carrie and Hamish's wedding.
+Charles runs into Carrie while searching for a wedding gift.
+He then helps Carrie choose a wedding dress.
+After, Charles awkwardly confesses he loves her, which Carrie gently rebuffs.

-A month later, Charles and his friends attend Carrie and Hamish's wedding in Perthshire.
-The gregarious Gareth instructs the group to seek potential mates; Scarlett meets Chester, an American from Texas.
-As Charles watches Carrie and Hamish dance, Fiona deduces his heartbreak.
-She tells him that she remains single because she has long been in love with him; though sympathetic, Charles does not reciprocate her feelings.
-During Hamish's toast, Gareth suffers a fatal heart attack.
+A month later, Charles and his friends attend Carrie and Hamish's wedding.
+Scarlett meets Chester, a Texan, at the reception.
+Henrietta introduces her new boyfriend to Charles.
+Fiona, aware of Charles's unhappiness over Carrie, admits she loves him.
+Charles, though sympathetic, does not reciprocate her feelings.
+During Hamish's speech, Gareth suffers a fatal heart attack.